-If ~~-a~~ GNSS self-test mode is provided, the encoded location shall be checked against the known location to the accuracy defined in C/S T.001 paragraph 4.5.5.3 for the applicable protocols or paragraph 4.5.5.6 for ELT(DT)s.
+If a GNSS self-test mode utilising an internal navigation receiver is provided, the encoded location shall be checked against the known location to the accuracy defined in C/S T.001 paragraph 4.5.5.3 for the applicable protocols or paragraph 4.5.5.6 for ELT(DT)s.
+If a GNSS self-test mode utilising an external navigation device is provided, the encoded location shall be checked to ensure that it is within 200 metres (and it is within 5.25 km for User-Location protocol only) of the position provided by the external navigation device.
 The format flag bit shall be reported.
 The GNSS self-test mode shall be tested to verify that any transmission is limited to one self-test burst only.
 It shall be verified that inadvertent activation of the GNSS self-test mode is precluded.